Comptroller General of the State

-The Comptroller General of the State (IGAE) is a senior official of the Ministry of Finance of Spain.
-The comptroller directs the Office of the Comptroller General of the State Administration, which is an internal supervisory agency with the task of supervising the state public administration and of managing the public accounts.
+The Comptroller General of the State Administration is the head of the Office of the Comptroller General of the State Administration (Intervención General de la Administración del Estado, IGAE), the Spanish government agency responsible for internal auditing and accounting.

+The position was first established under Section 52 of the Provisional Law on Treasury Administration and Accounting of 25 June 1870, which granted the Director-General for Accounting the status of Comptroller General of the State Administration.
+Four years later, in 1874, the Directorate-General for Accounting was abolished and reorganized as the present Office of the Comptroller General of the State Administration.

-The Comptroller General is appointed by the Monarch with the advice of the Finance Minister.
-The Comptroller General reports directly to the Under Secretary of Finance.
+The Comptroller General is appointed by the Monarch on the advice of the Finance Minister.
+The Comptroller General, with the rank of under-secretary, reports directly to the Secretary of State for Budget and Expenditure.

 Purpose

 The Comptroller oversees the IGAE agency, which has two core functions.
 Its primary function is that of a supervisory agency.
 It is responsible for verifying – through previous monitoring of legality, continuous financial control, public audits, and financial control of subsidies – that the public sector's economic and financial activity complies with the principles of legality, economy, efficiency and effectiveness.

 Its second function is to act as the center for the management of public accounts.
 It is responsible for providing reliable, complete, professional and independent accounting information about public management.
 In this regard, it is responsible for drafting the public sector's financial accounts according to the guidance set out by the European System of Accounts.
 The most specific result of this is the determination of public deficit, which is essential to the nation's economic life.
 It calculates the deficit for the central government and each of its sub-sectors.